transition-zero/tz-osemosys/docs/technology.md

 minimum renewable production target.
 It has value True for the technologies contributing, False otherwise.
 Optional, defaults to `None`.

-`include_in_joint_reserve_margin` `({region:{year:bool}})` - OSeMOSYS
+`include_in_joint_reserve_margin` `({region:{year:float}})` - OSeMOSYS
 ReserveMarginTagTechnology.
-Boolean tagging the technologies that can contribute to reaching the
-    indicated reserve margin.
-It has value True for the technologies contributing, False otherwise.
+Percentage of the technology's capacity that can contribute to reaching the indicated reserve margin.
+E.g. for a value of 0.2 only 20% of the given technology's capacity will count towards the reserve margin.
+Boolean values can also be passed with True being assigned the value of 1, and False the value of 0.
 Optional, defaults to `None`.

 `capacity_gross_max` `({region:{year:float}})` - OSeMOSYS TotalAnnualMaxCapacity.
 Total maximum existing (residual plus cumulatively installed) capacity allowed for a technology